In vitro fertilisation: Success rates

 IVF success rates are the percentage of all IVF procedures that result in favourable outcomes.
 Depending on the type of calculation used, this outcome may represent the number of confirmed pregnancies, called the pregnancy rate, or the number of live births, called the live birth rate.
 Due to advances in reproductive technology, live birth rates by cycle five of IVF have increased from 76% in 2005 to 80% in 2010, despite a reduction in the number of embryos being transferred (which decreased the multiple birth rate from 25% to 8%).

-The success rate depends on variable factors such as age of the woman, cause of infertility, embryo status, reproductive history, and lifestyle factors.
+The success rate depends on various factors such as the woman's age, the cause of infertility, embryo status, reproductive history, and lifestyle.
 Younger candidates of IVF are more likely to get pregnant.
 People older than 41 are more likely to get pregnant with a donor egg.
 People who have been previously pregnant are in many cases more successful with IVF treatments than those who have never been pregnant.

 Live birth rate

 The live birth rate is the percentage of all IVF cycles that lead to a live birth.
 This rate does not include miscarriage or stillbirth; multiple-order births, such as twins and triplets, are counted as one pregnancy.

-A 2021 summary compiled by the Society for Assisted Reproductive Technology (SART) which reports the average IVF success rates in the United States per age group using non-donor eggs compiled the following data:
+A 2021 summary compiled by the Society for Assisted Reproductive Technology (SART), which reports the average IVF success rates in the United States per age group using non-donor eggs, compiled the following data: